labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/en/step4.md

 # Implementing Comparison Operations

 Currently, our `MutInt` objects cannot be compared with each other or with regular integers.
-Let's add comparison functionality by implementing the special methods for comparison operations.
+In Python, comparison operations like `==`, `<`, `<=`, `>`, `>=` are very useful when working with objects.
+They allow us to determine relationships between different objects, which is crucial in many programming scenarios such as sorting, filtering, and conditional statements.
+So, let's add comparison functionality to our `MutInt` class by implementing the special methods for comparison operations.

 1. Open `mutint.py` in the WebIDE and update it with the following code: